lecfab/volt/README.md

 -   `-o ORDER`: the following orderings are available:
-    -   `split` (default): nodes are split between the beginning and the end of the ordering and sorted by degree
+    -   `split`: nodes are split between the beginning and the end of the ordering and sorted by degree
-    -   `check`: each nodes checks the beginning and end of the ordering and chooses its side
+    -   `check` (default): each nodes checks the beginning and end of the ordering and chooses its side
     -   `neigh` (or `neighDpm`): neighbourhood heuristic to reduce sum d+d-
     -   `neighDpp`): neighbourhood heuristic to reduce sum d+²
     -   `original`:   the original order provided by the dataset (warning: it is usually not random)